-The Thesis Admin consists of four main parts:
+The Thesis Admin Menu consists of four main parts:

-- Skin Menu, for controlling and customizing your current design
+- Skin — control and customize your current design

-- Boxes Menu, for adding functionality to your website and extending your Thesis installation
+- Boxes — add functionality and extend your Thesis installation

 For a detailed look at each section of the Thesis Admin, check out the documentation below.

-The Thesis Admin Skin Menu contains the primary, day-to-day controls you’ll use most frequently, especially when performing design-related tasks.
+The Thesis Skin Menu contains the primary controls you’ll use most (especially when customizing your design).
 The sections below correspond to the links available in the Skin Menu.

-Not all Skins will show the exact same links in the Skin Menu.
+Note: Not all Skins will have the exact same links in the Skin Menu.
 For example, Skins that do not support header images will not have a Header Image link.

-The Skin Content page gives you unprecedented control over some of the content in your Skin.
-To access it, click on the Content link in the Skin Menu.
+The Skin Content Options give you unprecedented control over some of the content in your Skin.
+To access them, click on the Content link in the Skin Menu.

-If your Skin contains display options, they will appear at the top of the Content page.
-The display options are essentially on/off switches for the basic content in your Skin—elements like your tagline, author avatars, category and tag links, and more.
+If your Skin contains Display Options, they will appear at the top of the Content Options page.
+Display Options are essentially on/off switches for items in your Skin—elements like your tagline, author avatars, category and tag links, and more.

-The bottom half of the Skin Content page contains links to editable Boxes that are currently active in your Skin.
-Clicking on any of these links will take you to an associated options page for that Box.
+The bottom half of the Content Options page contains links to editable items that are currently active in your Skin.
+Clicking on any of these links will take you to an associated options page for that item.

-The Skin Design page contains intuitive controls that you can use to customize your site.
-To visit it, click on the Design link in the Skin Menu.
+The Skin Design Options are intuitive controls you can use to customize your site.
+To access them, click the Design link in the Skin Menu.

-The available options are dependent upon the current Skin, and there’s really no limit to the kinds of design controls you may find here in the future.
+Options vary depending on the Skin you’re using, and there’s really no limit to the kinds of design controls you may find here in the future.

-Basic options you can expect to see in any Skin include color scheme controls, font options, and even layout options that can radically change the look of your Skin.
+The most common options include font and size options, color scheme, and even layout settings that can radically change the look of your Skin.

-If your Skin supports header image functionality, you’ll see a Header Image link in your Skin Menu.
+If your Skin supports Header Image or Logo functionality, you’ll see a Header Image and/or Logo link in your Skin Menu.

-On the Header Image page, you can select an image from your WordPress Media Gallery or drag-and-drop a new image to serve as your header image.
+Simply select an image from your WordPress Media Gallery, or else drag-and-drop a new image to serve as your Header Image or Logo.
+Easy!

-If you wish to make design customizations beyond the options available on the Skin Design page, you should do this in the Custom CSS editor.
-To access it, simply click on the Custom CSS link in the Skin Menu.
+If you wish to make design customizations beyond what you can achieve with the Design Options, you’ll want to use the Custom CSS Editor.
+Access this from the Custom CSS link in the Skin Menu.

-By placing your design customizations in Custom CSS, you can ensure that your modifications will never be overwritten during a Skin update.
+Important!
+By placing all your design customizations in Custom CSS, you can ensure your modifications will never be overwritten during a Skin update.

 In addition, if your Skin supports advanced CSS capabilities like Variables or an SCSS/LESS preprocessor, you’ll be able to take advantage of those inside Custom CSS.

 Finally, be sure to check out the Live Preview mode when working with Custom CSS.
-When you click on the Live Preview button, Thesis will launch a new window that will show your design and update it as you type your Custom CSS!
+When you click on the Live Preview button, Thesis will launch a new window that will display your design and update it as you type your Custom CSS.

-The Thesis Admin Site Menu contains links to mission-critical site tools that can positively affect SEO and also help you further refine and optimize your site.
-Most of these tools require only infrequent or one-time actions, such as adding a snippet of code or text to establish “proof of ownership.”
+The Thesis Admin Site Menu contains links to mission-critical site tools that can help you further refine and optimize your site.
+Most of these tools are of “set it and forget it” variety, so you’ll only need to address them one time.

 - Google Analytics — track your site’s statistics with Google’s free (and awesome) analytical service

-- Tracking Scripts — place additional tracking scripts on your site as needed (click tracking, split testing, etc.)
+- Footer Scripts — place additional tracking scripts on your site as needed (click tracking, split testing, etc.)

 - Favicon — extend your site’s branding with a favicon